Madhumithamahendran/BASIC-ANDROID-_EX_01/README.md

+# DATE : 19.08.2024
-# Ex.No:1 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+# Ex.No:1 a.)
+Implementation of a Hello world Activity using all lifecycles methods using Android Studio.

 ## AIM: